pushpendukar/pushpendukar.github.io/_pages/about.md

 <!--YOUR SCROLL CONTENT HERE-->
 <p align="left" class="infotxt" >

-[March, 2026] My project titled "AI-driven personalized learning paths" has been awarded for the China University Industry-University-Research Innovation Fund for the AI+Cybersecurity Governance Technology Special Project research grant from the Ministry of Education China, Sail New Technology (Beijing) Co., Ltd., and Qi An Xin Technology Group Co., Ltd.
+[March, 2026] My project titled "AI-driven personalized learning paths" has been awarded for the China University Industry-University-Research Innovation Fund for the AI+Cybersecurity Governance Technology Special Project research grant from the Ministry of Education China, Sail New Technology (Beijing) Co.
+Ltd., and Qi An Xin Technology Group Co.
+Ltd.
 <br><br>
 [January, 2026] Received ‘Faculty Star in Building International Network’ award from the Faculty of Science and Engineering, University of Nottingham Ningbo China.
 <br><br>